 Existing federal law requires each state to adopt procedures to ensure that applicants for certain licenses and certificates comply with child support obligations.
-(42 U.S.C. § 666) Sections 10 and 11 of this bill enact such procedures as applicable to an applicant for a certificate as a peer recovery support specialist or peer recovery support specialist supervisor in order to comply with federal law.
+(42 U.S.C. § 666)

+Sections 10 and 11 of this bill enact such procedures as applicable to an applicant to the Division for a certificate as a peer recovery support specialist or peer recovery support specialist supervisor in order to comply with federal law.

-Sections 12 and 13 of this bill provide for the issuance of a certificate as a peer recovery support specialist or peer recovery support specialist supervisor by endorsement to certain applicants who are licensed, certified or hold another credential as a peer recovery support specialist or peer recovery support specialist supervisor, as applicable, issued by another jurisdiction.
+[Sections] If the Division certifies peer recovery support specialists pursuant to sections 9 and 31.5, sections 12 and 13 of this bill provide for the issuance of a certificate as a peer recovery support specialist or peer recovery support specialist supervisor by endorsement to certain applicants who are licensed, certified or hold another credential as a peer recovery support specialist or peer recovery support specialist or peer recovery support specialist supervisor, as applicable, issued by another jurisdiction.

-Section 14 of this bill: (1) requires an applicant for renewal of a certificate who has a state business license to provide his or her business identification number in the application; and (2) prohibits the renewal of a certificate if the applicant fails to provide such information or is delinquent on a debt to a state agency.
+Section 14 of this bill: (1) requires an applicant to the Division for renewal of a certificate who has a state business license to provide his or her business identification number in the application; and (2) prohibits the renewal of a certificate if the applicant fails to provide such information or is delinquent on a debt to a state agency.